 - A place where students can freely talk about their religion and discuss common problems

-- Clear stereotypical misconceptions about Islam in your high school
+- Clear up stereotypical misconceptions about Islam in your high school

 - **Provide an educational outlook on Islam and clear stereotypical misconceptions.
-We recommend that whatever your goals, this particular purpose/goal should be listed in your plan and constitution.
-This is the most important goal for an MSA: to educate All people regardless of their beliefs, race, gender…etc about Islam.
+We recommend that whatever your other goals, this particular purpose/goal should be listed in your plan and constitution.
+This is the most important goal for an MSA: to educate all people regardless of their beliefs, race, gender, etc. about Islam.

 - Timetable: Your plan should include a timetable.
 The timetable should have a list of actions and an estimated time of completion.
 Examples of tasks to be accomplished in your timetable are:

 - Creating an Executive Board that includes at least a President, Secretary and Treasurer.
-This can happen before the group has started or once you’ve formed your group, you can hold elections.
-If you choose to hold elections, you should have a temporary President who will be the main contact until a new president has been elected.
+This can happen before the group has started or you can hold elections once you have formed your group.
+If you choose to hold elections, you should have a temporary President who will be the main contact until a new President has been elected.
 Refer to the section below titled “Executive Board and Elections” for more information.

 - Time of first meeting

 - First event planned.
 Your group’s first event can be a MIST meeting.
 This can be a reason why your participants will want to meet weekly.

 - Audience of your Group: Although it is one of the most important parts of your group plan, most people forget to identify their audience.
 This section should state who can be members of the MSA.
 It is important that everyone involved in your group, especially if your MSA is formed in a public school, understands that MSA is open to anyone, Muslim, Christian, Jew, Hindu, Atheist, etc, who is interested in learning about Islam.
 This is a great way to attract sponsors and students alike.
 When writing your plan, make sure to put the previous statement under the heading of “Types of Members.”